Letter from Frances Miller Seward to William Henry Seward, December 4, 1850

 Unknown

-& put in the
+& put in thebox with the silver that

 Mr Brenton